 Continue working the first back leg:

-Round 1 15dc (9 from the body and 6 from the ch) [15sts]
+Round 1 Dc in next 15 sts (9 from the body and 6 from the ch) [15sts]

-Rounds 2–5 dc in each st around
+Rounds 2–5 Dc in each st around

-Round 6 (dc, dc2tog) 5 times [10sts]
+Round 6 (Dc, dc2tog) 5 times [10sts]

-Round 7 dc2tog 5 times [5sts]
+Round 7 Dc2tog 5 times [5sts]

 Fasten off leaving a long tail.
-Using your yarn needle, weave the yarn tail through the front loop of each remaining stitch and pull it tight
+Using your yarn needle, weave the yarn tail through the front loop of each remaining stitch and pull it tight to close.

-If you're in love with the super-cute stying of this free crochet dinosaur pattern, then you should deinitely check out the 'friends of Pica Pau' crochet pattern book by Yan Schenkel.
-You'll find 20 patterns for amigurumi friends to make, and if you really can't get enough there's a trilogy of 'friends of Pica Pau' books.
-Alternatively you can find some individual patterns on her Etsy store.
+If you're in love with the super-cute stying of this free crochet dinosaur pattern, then you should check out the 'Friends of Pica Pau' crochet pattern book by designer Yan Schenkel.

 First front leg